✓ Updated April 2026

 Inter-Island Flights

 For covering longer distances between the main inhabited islands like Baltra (for Santa Cruz), San Cristobal, and Isabela, small propeller planes are the quickest option.
-These flights are essential if you're on a tight schedule or have limited mobility.
+These flights are essential for maximizing your time if you have a tight itinerary.

 Bicycles